Desloge family: 20th century

 Around 1916, the Desloge Consolidated Lead Company moved its corporate offices from Desloge, Missouri, to the Rialto Building in downtown St. Louis.
 While "St. Louis, with its French ancestry, has been noted as a fur capital, more money passed through St. Louis as a result of the lead business in Missouri than did because of the fur business", wrote Doe Run Company CEO Jeffry Zelm.
 The oldest St. Louis-based lead family is Desloge.

 Firmin V. Desloge IV owned and was president of Smokey Oil Company.

-In 1922, Firmin Desloge II's grandson Louis Desloge (from Jules Desloge) founded Watlow to manufacture electric heating elements for the shoe industry.
+In 1922, Firmin Desloge II's nephew Louis Desloge (from Jules Desloge) founded Watlow to manufacture electric heating elements for the shoe industry.
 The name alludes to low-watt electric heaters that replace steam heat.
 In 2011, Watlow, still a Desloge family business, employed 2,000 employees in 13 factories in the United States, Mexico, Europe, and Asia; had sales offices in 16 countries; and distributed globally.
 In 2021, the family sold a majority stake in Watlow to Tinicum LP, a private-equity firm.

 Firmin Desloge II's son, Joseph Desloge, designed an industry-specialty electric fuse that would "kill the arc" and founded Killark Electric in 1913.
 Joseph Desloge also owned Minerva Oil (a confusing misnomer as it was primarily mining zinc and fluorspar); founded Louisiana Manufacturing Company and Atlas Manufacturing Company; and pursued fluorspar mining in southeastern Illinois.
 Joseph Desloge's son Joseph Jr. owned uranium mines near Moab, Utah, which he and his partner sold to General Electric; he also made money in natural gas exploration in Lycoming County, Pennsylvania.

 Firmin Desloge II's new company operated until 1929, when it was sold to the St. Joseph Lead Company for $18 million (about $ today).
 The sale lifted the family's wealth past $52 million.
 Desloge II died that same year as one of the wealthiest men in the world, alongside William Vanderbilt ($52 million) and Andrew Mellon ($50 million), and about half as wealthy as the Astors ($100 million).

 In 1926, the family built a 15,000-square foot French-style mansion on an estate of thousands of acres in present-day Florissant, Missouri, north of St. Louis on the Missouri River.
 The family hosted Russian ballerinas, Shakespearean actors, King Hussein of Jordan, and Anne Morrow Lindbergh.
 They sheltered the exiled Chancellor of Austria Kurt Schuschnigg, deposed by the Nazis in 1938, freed from encarceration in May 1945.
 In April 2024, the estate was sold to the Augustine Institute, a private Catholic graduate theology school, which announced plans to move there from Denver.